kot-1999/BE-express/README.md

 - Update BE structure specification.
 Start using Function Overloads
 - Update user controller
 - Provide an example of V2 endpoint
+- Implement other security policies which could be required in a modern application
 ### Completed TODOs

 - Add storage for session keys